 MODULE 1: LECTURES SERIES

-MODULE 3: COMPUTER AIDED DESIGN (CAD) STUDIO
+MODULE 2: COMPUTER AIDED DESIGN (CAD) STUDIO

 Participants will be introduced to the benefits and shortcomings of rapid prototyping in microfluidic applications using a 3D printer with 50 micrometer resolution.
 You will get to see the printing process for your devices (designed during module 2) and take them home.

-Microfluidic experiment 2: Miniaturized Mosaic Immunoassays
+Microfluidics: Miniaturized Mosaic Immunoassays

-Using this assay, many different antigens can be screened at the same time in a small area using minute amount of reagents, making the assays less labour-, time- and cost- intensive.
+Using this assay, many different antigens can be screened at the same time in a small area using a minute amount of reagents, making the assays less labour-, time- and cost- intensive.
 You will learn how to handle microfluidic devices that operate based on capillary effects only (no pumps, no plugs), and that can be serviced manually using conventional micropipettes.
 You will learn how to use microfluidics to pattern lines of antibodies onto a surface to carry out combinatorial miniaturized mosaic immunoassay.

-MODULE 5: DESIGN CHALLENGE
+MODULE 4: DESIGN CHALLENGE

 Coming from out of town?
 There are plenty of hotels within walking distance to McGill campus.
 Montréal bus routes 24, 144, and 80 will also take you near campus if staying further away.
 If you have any questions about transportation or accommodations, just send us an email at firstname.lastname@example.org.